You’ll never run out of things to do in Jersey City

 You’ll want to be sure to visit these top attractions in Jersey City

+So, looking for what to do in Jersey City?
 Although NYC is known for having a wealth of attractions, its neighbor has more than enough things to keep you busy.
 Jersey City has a rich history, which makes it an exciting place to explore whether you’re visiting for the day or you’re a permanent resident of the area.
-Here are a few things to do in Jersey City if you want to explore the top attractions.
+Here are a few things to do in Jersey City if you want to explore its top historic places and attractions.

 America was built by immigrants, and in the late-1800s through mid-1900s, they first entered America through Ellis Island.
 Once this site stopped serving as a point of entry, it was transformed into the Ellis Island Immigration Museum.
 This important institution provides background about what it was like to enter America through Ellis Island.
 It allows visitors to experience what many of our ancestors went through during this time.
 Although the museum’s address is based in New York City, Ellis Island is technically a part of New Jersey.

 While we’re on the topic of Ellis Island, many of the immigrants who came through this point of entry hopped on a train at the Central Railroad of New Jersey Terminal.
 This was one of the busiest train stations in the area until it shut down in 1967.
 Now, it’s part of Liberty State Park, and it has been restored as a historical site.
-The location is also a great place to catch a ride to see the Statue of Liberty on Liberty Island.
+This tourist attraction i is also a great place to catch a ride to see the Statue of Liberty on Liberty Island.

 On a lighter note, if you love live music and theater, you’re going to be a fan of The Landmark Loew’s Jersey Theatre in Journal Square.
 This Jersey City venue has been convenient for people commuting to and from Newark, Hoboken, and New York City since the 1920s.
 It’s a great place to experience concerts, theater, performing arts, and classic films throughout the year.